iamrazes/ecanteen/README.md

 ## About eCanteen

-eLibrary is website-based system for ecommerce local canteen.
+eLibrary is website-based system for local canteen to do ecommerce.
 We aim to digitalize the transaction to reduce anything that maybe unnecessary and help people to instantly getting their food with ease.

 ## Installation Guide